xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

 *   **Tool Name:** `Real-time Video Stream Analyzer` `[Status: ✅ Implemented in Phase 10]`
     *   **Description:** Processes a live video stream from a camera to identify objects, track movement, and describe the scene.
 This can be simulated by sending image frames sequentially to the Live API.
     *   **Benefit:** Gives the AI "eyes" to perceive and interact with the physical world, making it useful in robotics and intelligent monitoring applications.
----
-## Part 5: The Next Architectural Evolution

-Beyond the phased feature implementation, the long-term vision requires foundational shifts in the system's architecture to achieve true autonomy and deeper intelligence.

-### 1. From Delegation to True Collaboration
-*   **The Challenge:** The current Orchestrator/Sub-Agent model creates a potential bottleneck.
-As complexity grows, the Orchestrator's cognitive load increases, limiting scalability and speed.
-*   **The Vision:** Enable horizontal communication between Sub-Agents.
-This allows for emergent problem-solving where, for example, a "Web Research" agent can directly pass findings to a "Data Analysis" agent, who in turn might query a "Visualization" agent.
-They could collectively refine a solution and present a recommendation back to the Orchestrator.
-*   **Implementation Path:**
-    *   Design and implement a shared **Message Bus** or **Blackboard System** where agents can post and subscribe to messages.
-    *   Develop a communication protocol that allows agents to request information, delegate sub-tasks to peers, and signal task completion.

-### 2. Advanced Memory Architecture
-*   **The Challenge:** The current IndexedDB (key-value) memory is effective for direct retrieval but lacks the ability to understand conceptual relationships.
-*   **The Vision:** A two-pronged memory upgrade to mimic human cognitive faculties.
-    *   **Vector Database (Semantic Memory):** Integrate a vector database (e.g., ChromaDB, Pinecone) to store embeddings of all cognitive traces.
-This enables powerful semantic search, allowing the AI to ask questions like, "What have I learned from past failures related to market analysis?" instead of just searching for keywords.
-    *   **Graph Database (Episodic/Declarative Memory):** Evolve the World Model into a true graph database (e.g., Neo4j).
-This will store entities as nodes and relationships as edges, allowing the AI to traverse its knowledge and understand complex systems, such as organizational charts or causal chains.
-*   **Implementation Path:**
-    *   Integrate a client-side or remote vector database for the `recall_memory` tool.
-    *   Refactor the `WorldModel` to use a graph-based structure, enhancing the `world_model` and `update_world_model` tools.

-### 3. Objective Evaluation Framework
-*   **The Challenge:** The "fitness" in the Evolution Chamber and the overall "improvement" of the AI are currently subjective.
-Without quantitative metrics, self-evolution risks being inefficient or random.
-*   **The Vision:** An automated **Cognitive Test Suite** that regularly benchmarks the AI's performance against a standardized set of problems.
-*   **Implementation Path:**
-    *   Design a diverse set of benchmark tasks that test for:
-        *   **Efficiency:** Number of steps, API calls, or time to solve a problem.
-        *   **Robustness:** Ability to handle ambiguous, contradictory, or misleading information.
-        *   **Creativity:** Ability to find novel solutions or use tools in unconventional ways.
-    *   Build a test runner that executes this suite periodically.
-    *   Feed the quantitative results from the test suite directly into the Evolution Chamber and Analysis Lab to provide an empirical basis for self-improvement.